gsoules/MkDocs/digital-archive/docs/index.md

     This documentation is under development.
 It is incomplete and may contain incorrect information.
     Do not rely on what you see here until this notice has been removed.

-Welcome to Digital Archive Docs.
+# Read Me First

+The documentation on this Digital Archive Docs website will make much more sense if you take a few minutes to learn about the key concepts below.
 [Learn who this documentation is for](../general/documentation-categories).

-**Get the most from the Digital Archive** by learning about the important concepts below.

 ---

-# Digital Archive Concepts
+### Digital Archive Concepts

 Items & Metadata
 :   An **item** represents one *thing* in a Digital Archive collection. **Metadata** is information *about*